The Repurposed Computer Project

 For help obtaining a repurposed computer for research, please contact Janet Keener at 94142 or the ITS HelpDesk at 94648.

-Extended support for Windows 7 Enterprise by Microsoft is scheduled to end on January 20, 2020.
+Extended support for Windows 7 Enterprise by Microsoft is scheduled to end on January 14, 2020.
 In many instances, it will be possible to upgrade Windows 7 machines to Windows 10.
+If you are interested in an in-place upgrade and are concerned about older software that may not work with Windows 10, we can evaluate your application with Microsoft's Application Compatibility Toolkit.
+The ACT will enable most older applications to successfully run in Windows 10.

-As computers age, the potential for hardware failure and data loss is an increasingly risky proposition.
-We recommend that research data be backed up daily to the ETSU network.
-If you are running WIN7 Enterprise on computers in your research laboratory but are interested in upgrading to Windows 10 Education, please contact us.
-We can help get your operating system upgraded or help with purchase and installation of a re-purposed or new computer.
+As computers age, the potential for hardware failure increases, particularly after 3 years, and data loss becomes an increasingly risky proposition.
+BackBlaze reports an early annual hard drive failure rate of 5.1% across the first 18 months of use of all major hard drive brands, then a standing 1.4% (constant) annual hard drive failure rate, followed by an 11.8% annual failure rate in drives older than 3 years.
+So, we strongly recommend that research data be backed up daily to the ETSU network or to your ETSU OneDrive for Business account.
+If you are still running WIN7 Enterprise on computers in your research laboratory but are interested in upgrading to Windows 10 Education, please contact us.
+It is most likely that we can upgrade your operating system with no loss of data, or we can help with purchase and installation of a re-purposed or new computer.